 Any member of the USCB community who has reasonable grounds to believe that an infraction of the Academic Code has occurred may report the alleged violation.
 All individuals pressing charges may be asked to serve as witnesses or to provide information during any hearing resulting from the charges.
-Infractions of academic discipline should be reported in writing to the Executive Vice Chancellor for Academic Affairs.
+Infractions of academic discipline should be reported in writing to the Provost.
 Students accused of infractions of academic honesty will be brought before an Honor Court.
-The Honor Court will be appointed by the Executive Vice Chancellor for Academic Affairs and will consist of three faculty members plus one alternate and two student members plus one alternate.
+The Honor Court will be appointed by the Provost and will consist of three faculty members plus one alternate and two student members plus one alternate.
 The Honor Court will adjudicate the case and will impose sanctions when necessary.